Formatting poetry for ebooks is simple with the right tools

 Upload your .docx file to Calibre, then click on metadata to add the book cover.

 The next step is how you create a table of contents for an .epub file.
 This is a necessity for Draft2Digital, or anywhere else you plan to publish in .epub.

 Right-click on your book, and select Convert – Convert Individually.

 The screen that opens is where you can adjust settings for your .epub file.

 Click on Table of Contents, and then make sure that Autogenerate Table of Contents is ticked, and you have selected .epub as the output format.
 Most importantly, make sure you have ticked “Manually fine-tune ToC after conversion”.

 Click Ok, and your ebook will start converting.
 Once finished, this screen will pop up.
 This is where you can edit your table of contents.

-Once you have made any edits, your ebook is now ready in .epub format to upload to Draft2Digital and all your formatting will be perfect.
+Once you have made any edits, your ebook is now ready in .epub format.
+You will find your ebook file in your Calibre library ready to upload to Draft2Digital and all your formatting will be perfect.

 Even if you are not publishing poetry, these two tools can be used to give your ebooks a touch of class.